This topic always seems to confuse many couples but it’s actually fairly straight forward. I took some of this information from my book.

 H – Ceremony Type

-I – Letter of release / trace letter – this shows that you are not already married
+I – Letter of release / trace letter – this shows that you are not already married – mainly needed for catholic marriages and less of a requirement for HSE.
+They will want the Letter of Freedom to Marry if either spouse is from another country.

 - To book this appointment you can log on to: http://www.hse.ie/eng/services/list/1/bdm/crsappointment/

-You will need to do all of the above thats relevant
+You will need to do all of the above thats relevant.

-You will need an Appostille stamp from your country of birth’s Department of Foreign Affairs. – Some translation offices offer this service, but you have to factor in about 2 weeks for this.
+If not in English, you also need a translation of the birth certificate.
+Some translation offices offer this service, but you have to factor in about 2 weeks for this.

 For more tips and tricks on planning your wedding, download my ebook here.